-Our supplier offers high-quality sesame seeds from Nigeria and ships all worldwide.
+Our supplier offers high-quality sesame seeds and ships all worldwide.
 We do FOB port deals and prepare all of the commodities for you.

 Sesame seeds are often hidden in baked goods.
 But the small grains have no reason to hide: they are full of healthy ingredients.
 Here you can find more background information on the ingredients of sesame seeds.